Code-dot-mil/code.mil/CONTRIBUTING.md

 ## Submitting Code

-When making your changes, it is highly encouraged that you use a [branch in Git](https://git-scm.com/book/en/v2/Git-Branching-Basic-Branching-and-Merging), then submit a [Pull Request](https://github.com/Code-dot-mil/code.mil/pulls) (PR) on GitHub.
-Your Pull Request will go through some automated checks using [Travis CI](https://travis-ci.com/Code-dot-mil/code.mil/), a continuous integration and deployment tool.
+When making your changes, it is highly encouraged that you use a [branch in Git](https://git-scm.com/book/en/v2/Git-Branching-Basic-Branching-and-Merging), then submit a [pull request](https://github.com/Code-dot-mil/code.mil/pulls) (PR) on GitHub.
+Your pull request will go through some automated checks using [Travis CI](https://travis-ci.com/Code-dot-mil/code.mil/), a continuous integration and deployment tool.

 After review by the Code.mil team, your PR will either be commented on with a request for more information or changes, or it will be merged into the `master` branch and deployed to a URL for testing purposes.